tappyness1/image_retrieval/README.md

   freeze_backbone: True # not relevant
 ```

-Once all sorted, modify `main.py` with to only including the following run the following:
+Once all sorted, modify `main.py` with the following:

 ```
 if __name__ == "__main__":